 Everyone benefits from meaningful career-connected learning: students, school communities, employers, and beyond.
 Presently, four CT school districts are operating NAF themed academies, and the statistics are telling.

 Over 80 business partners and almost 140 advisory board members are currently involved in this important work.
 Last school year, nearly 1,600 predominantly low-income/minority students were enrolled in a NAF academy, 18% of whom were English language learners.

 Employers benefit greatly from hiring interns from NAF academies.
 Take a look at these editions of our internship newsletter, Insights, to get a sense of the contributions interns can make.

 We are happy to help with the hiring process for high school students and share further details.
 Email us at firstname.lastname@example.org.

-Many thanks to the Gawlicki Family Foundation and United Technologies Corporation for their support of this work!
+Many thanks to the Gawlicki Family Foundation and Raytheon Technologies for their support of this work!

 “Tajay has helped us look at things through a different lens.
 She is developing a strategy that will engage her peers to participate in fun events such as Winterfest.”